luispinto23/simple-task-api/README.md

 ### About Tech Requirements

 - Use any language to develop this HTTP API ✅
-- Create a local development environment using dockercontaining this service and a MySQL database ✅
+- Create a local development environment using docker containing this service and a MySQL database ✅
 - Use MySQL database to persist data from the application ✅
 - Features should have unit tests to ensure they are working properly ✅